 Masters of Civil Engineering

-Students develop their engineering skills and obtain a state-of-the-art background within the chosen area of concentration.
-Official concentrations available online include Transportation Engineering, Structural Engineering, and Geotechnical Engineering.
+Students develop their engineering skills and obtain a state-of-the-art background within one of seven areas of concentration.
 The degree can be earned with ten (10) courses (30 graduate credits), and no thesis is required.

 Graduate Certificate in Cybersecurity